-The Company will elect to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes commencing with the taxable year ended December 31, 2013.
-To qualify as a REIT for federal income tax purposes, the Company must meet certain organizational and operational requirements, including a requirement to pay distributions to our stockholders of at least 90% of our annual taxable income, excluding net capital gains.
+The Company has elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes.
+For continued qualification as a REIT for federal income tax purposes, the Company must meet certain organizational and operational requirements, including a requirement to pay distributions to stockholders of at least 90% of annual taxable income, excluding net capital gains.
 As a REIT, the Company generally is not subject to income tax on net income distributed as dividends to stockholders.
 The Company is subject to state and local income taxes in some jurisdictions and, in certain circumstances, may also be subject to federal excise taxes on undistributed income.
-In addition, certain of the Company's activities must be conducted by subsidiaries which elect to be treated as a taxable REIT subsidiary ("TRS"), which is subject to both federal and state income taxes.
+In addition, certain of the Company's activities must be conducted by subsidiaries that have elected to be treated as a taxable REIT subsidiary ("TRS") subject to both federal and state income taxes.
 The Operating Partnership conducts its development and construction businesses through the TRS.
 The related income tax provision or benefit attributable to the profits or losses of the TRS and any taxable income of the Company is reflected in the consolidated and combined financial statements.